Randon511/Laser-engraver-project/README.md

 One of the main reasons that I decided to make a second version was because I was having problems switching the laser on/off.
 The pin that controlled the laser on the arduino was next to limit switch pins.
 In some cases, when the laser was turned on/off and the relay switched, it would cause feedback which would trigger the limit switch pins next to it.
 The Rambo board I used also took 12 volts so I didnt have to use a relay to turn it on/off.

 I was also having problems with the small stepper motors I was using.
-They were small and not designed to carry the load I was putting them under for the ammount of time they were running for so they would get bery hot and start melting things.
+They were small and not designed to carry the load I was putting them under for the ammount of time they were running for so they would get very hot and start melting things.

 ![Image 3](assets/image3.jpg)
 ![Image 4](assets/image4.jpg)